 Life in the United States armed forces is one of both proud service and personal sacrifice.
-Being stationed according to the nation’s needs and your skill set means you don’t always get your first choice of where to live, build your career or raise a family.
-But after separation from active military service, veterans enjoy more freedom to choose where they want to settle down.
-With that decision in mind, we’ve compiled a list of eight of the best states for military veterans or retirees to put down roots.
+Being stationed according to the nation’s needs and your skill set means you don’t always get your first choice of where to live, build a career or raise a family.

-One of the most important things to consider when choosing what state to live is how much your veterans’ retirement payments will be taxed.
-Your budget could go much farther in the following states, which don’t tax military retirement pay at all:
+One of the most important things to consider when choosing what state to live is in how much your Veterans’ retirement payments will be taxed.
+Your budget could go much farther in the following states, which do not tax military retirement pay at all:

 - New Jersey